Welcome to OneSignal! This guide will help you migrate from your current messaging platform to OneSignal with minimal disruption.

 3. Verify both foreground and background notification handling.

-Test scenarios for both teams:
+Test scenarios for developers and marketers teams:

 • Send test notifications from OneSignal to imported users before app update.